Wigwag (railroad): In modern America

-The wigwags at the crossing that mark the location of the western terminus of the BNSF Railway (successor to the Santa Fe) in Point Richmond, CA became pawns in a fight over local control in 2001 when BNSF said it was going to remove them once they installed more modern devices, after the state's transportation authority pressured it to upgrade the crossing.
+The wigwags at the crossing that mark the location of the western terminus of the BNSF Railway (successor to the Santa Fe) on West Richmond Avenue in Point Richmond, CA became pawns in a fight over local control in 2001 when BNSF said it was going to remove them once they installed more modern devices, after the state's transportation authority pressured it to upgrade the crossing.
 Nevertheless, in July 2019 the two upper wig wags were put operative again after the Richmond community raised funds ($2,000) to restore the devices, which had been out of use for 18 years.
 The two upper-quadrant wigwags are the last of their kind paired together in active use.
 Both wigwags remain as non-operative decorations at the crossing, coexisting with the modern gates, red lights and bells.
 In the interest of safety, information signs were posted at the wigwags stating that the wigwags are non-operational.
 The ability to be activated by trains was retained, but only for special events.

 On the episode of American Restoration aired on April 16, 2013, a pair of WRRS Autoflag #5 wigwag signals were restored for the Nevada Northern Railway Museum in Ely, Nevada.